jhcl/GaCD/README.md

 LICENSE: license terms for text and code
 README.md: this file
-run_analysis.R: R script to transform raw data set in a tidy one How to recreate the data set:
+run_analysis.R: R script to transform raw data set in a tidy one How to recreate the data set:\n

-1. Download and unzip source data
+1. Download and unzip source data\n
-2. open a R session Rstudio or otherwise
+2. open a R session Rstudio or otherwise\n
 3. If needed use setwd to set the working directory to the directory where the unzipped data is
 4. source the “run_analisys.R” included in this repo
 5. The resulting file will be created as “asnswer_df2.txt “